 Herculaneum was a port town established by the ancient Romans in what is now modern Ercolano, Italy.
 At its peak, Herculaneum would have had around 4,000 citizens and served as a holiday town for wealthy Campanians and Romans.

-Like nearby Pompeii, Herculaneum was engulfed by the lava and mud which spewed from the eruption of Mount Vesuvius in 79 AD and, as a result, much of the town was preserved throughout the centuries.
-In fact, Herculaneum arguably withstood the natural disaster better than Pompeii with many of its upper floors still being intact.
-This, combined with the fact that Herculaneum is less crowded and easier to walk through makes it a great site to visit.
+Herculaneum arguably withstood the natural disaster better than Pompeii since many of its upper floors are still intact.
+This, combined with the fact that Herculaneum is less crowded and easier to walk through, makes it a great site to visit.

 Discover a comprehensive list of the most stunning ancient cities in the world, from Pompeii to Calixtlahuaca and more, includes an interactive ancient city map.